Businesses in Luxembourg are generally and historically conducted through limited liability companies with the following corporate form:

 Debt payables can be deducted against the fair market value of the assets to the extent that they are not in direct economic connection with assets exempt from NWT.

-The annual NWT may be reduced by the CIT liability of the previous year, if any, and provided that the Luxembourg company establishes a specific NWT reserve representing five times the NWT reduction demanded.
+The annual NWT may be credited against the CIT liability of the previous year, if any, and provided that the Luxembourg company establishes a specific NWT reserve representing five times the NWT reduction demanded.
 This reserve should be kept for at least five years, otherwise the NWT reduction granted is to be fully recovered.

 Luxembourg companies are further subject to a minimum NWT of EUR4,815 if their financial assets (eg, cash at bank, fixed assets and transferable securities) exceed 90% of their total gross assets and (ii) their balance sheet total is higher than EUR350,000.